wuaw/battle-notify/README.md

 The `abnormalities` field specifies the ID of the buff or debuff (known in the game as an `abnormality`) that you want to track.

 You can find a list of buffs and debuffs in the `hotdot` file for your region in the [TeraDpsMeterData](https://github.com/neowutran/TeraDpsMeterData/tree/master/hotdot) repository.
 [Here](https://github.com/neowutran/TeraDpsMeterData/blob/master/hotdot/hotdot-NA.tsv) is a link to the list of abnormalities for NA region.
+The leftmost column indicates the abnormality ID.

 You can specify multiple abnormalities in an array `[11111, 22222]` or a single abnormality on it's own `11111`.